elunna/nerfhack-changelog/README.md

 * Players can't regenerate hit points whilst in the Valley of the Dead (Evil)
 * Instead of dart traps, the player will encounter magic traps (Evil)
-* Less ghosts are guaranteed in the valley
+* Less ghosts spawn to clog up the valley

 ### The Lethe Branch

 * The Lethe Patch is a classic set of levels and changes; it has been converted from 3.4.3 DES format to 3.7.0 LUA and adapted for NerfHack.
 * The Lethe can span up to 7 levels, but some levels may or may not appear.
 The head of the lethe appears as a upward branch from leth-b.
 Expect to see about 3-4 lethe maps on average in the main dungeon.
-* Technicially, it doesn't count as a real "branch" in nethack terms.
+* Technically, it doesn't count as a real "branch" in NetHack terms.
 The levels are simply sequenced after Medusa's level.
 This is different from the implementation in the SLethe patch, but was programmed this way so that most of the other dungeon teleportation and travel mechanics would still function as normal.
 * Cerberus now guards the entrance to the Valley.
 * One major change from the original Lethe patch is that the Castle level now appears as the precursor to the lethe branch shortly after Medusa's Island (it does not count as a lethe level).
 This is to give the player access to the valuable loot in the castle before taking on the challenges of the Lethe, it also is less disruptive to the layout.
 * The lethe water mechanic was not imported.
 In its place, many subtle but oppressive effects are present.